dvsa/.github/README.md

 # .github
 Driver and Vehicle Standards Agency  Shared resources for all teams.

-## NodeJS Workflows

-The following workflows for NodeJS are in the `workflows` directory

 ## Starter Workflow

 Starter workflows are in the [workflow-templates](workflow-templates/ci.yaml) directory.

+The workflow expects a Snyk token to be available.
+You may need to contact the organisation administrators to enable this.

+Uploading to an s3 bucket requires AWS permissions and the relevant token to be stored in the repository environment secrets.
+See [here](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) for creating environments and adding secrets.

-The `ci.yaml` workflow has the following steps:
+## The NodeJS `ci.yaml` workflow has the following steps:

 1. Lint
     - optional argument `max-warnings` sets how many warnings are allowed.
 Default is 0.